 We use Promix for all our growing needs.
 For our container-grown tomatoes, we like to use Pro-Mix For Vegetables.

 How often do I need to water my containers?

 You will need to water your container-grown cherry tomatoes every day at the height of summer, but more often when it’s hot and dry.

-One of the disadvantages to growing cherry tomatoes in containers is that the containers do tend to dry out faster.
-Therefore, you need to keep a close eye on your soil to ensure it doesn’t constantly dry out.
+One of the disadvantages of growing cherry tomatoes in containers is that the containers tend to dry out faster.
+Therefore, you need to closely monitor your soil to ensure it doesn’t constantly dry out.

 The chronic cycle of bone-dry soil and a giant water drench can lead to blossom-end rot.
 So try to keep the water moisture level constant.

 Learn More: Are your tomatoes suffering from blossom end rot?
 Check out our article on how to manage tomato rot.

 Growing cherry tomatoes in pots will require a lot of water.
 Plan to give them about an inch of water per week and more during hot weather or when plants are actively fruiting or flowering (during this time, they need about one gallon of water per day).

 Over-watering and under-watering are both causes of cracking and splitting in tomatoes, but there are other reasons.
 If you are having issues with split tomatoes, check out our troubleshooting guide to help you prevent tomato splitting in the future.